“The Inevitable Degradation of Flesh”

 Listeners have reasonable expectations of what they’re getting when they pick up a Nile album: guttural voices chanting lyrics based upon ancient Egyptian texts, a torrent of Middle Eastern modal riffing, inhuman drumming with copious cymbal accents, and interludes of melody played on traditional Egyptian instruments.
 Sethu will not disappoint anyone expecting these things.

-But Nile's songwriting shows a sharpened focus.
+But Nile’s songwriting now shows a sharpened focus.
 Whereas songs on previous albums often have been seasoning on a large riff salad, each track on Sethu is easily discernible.
-This is a result of a conscious effort to tighten up the songwriting process, one that Sanders has described as a kind of introverted jam session.
+This is a result of a conscious effort to tighten up the songwriting process, which Sanders describes as a kind of introverted jam session.

-Nile fans also may hear a different vocal timbre and assume it's new bass player Todd Ellis.
-Instead, it's actually Sanders, and he describes the new technique as a happy accident of the extensive demoing process.
+As a result, many songs on Sethu have a well-defined vocal hook.
+They’re by no means constructed in verse/chorus format, but the album has a distinctly catchy feel (relatively speaking), creating waypoints for the listener amidst the winding riffage.
+Nile fans also may hear a different vocal timbre and assume that it’s new bass player Todd Ellis.
+Instead, it’s actually Sanders, and he describes the new technique as a happy accident of the extensive demoing process.